kirkwon/astrohost/blueprint.md

 *   **File-based routing:** For pages and blog posts.
 *   **Blog:** A collection of markdown files detailing the history of AI from 2010 to 2024.
 *   **Responsive Design:** The website is designed to work on various screen sizes.
+*   **AI Voice Agent:** A new page (`/agent`) featuring an AI voice agent that can answer questions about the history of AI based on the content of the existing blog posts.
+The agent includes a chat interface, speech recognition for input, and text-to-speech for responses.

+## Resolved Issues

+*   **LangChain Dependency Conflicts:** Addressed multiple issues related to `langchain` module resolution and version conflicts during the build and runtime.
+This involved:
+    *   Updating `@langchain` package versions in `package.json` to ensure compatibility.
+    *   Correcting import paths in `src/pages/api/chat.js` to align with `langchain`'s modular structure.
+    *   Performing several rounds of `npm install` (with `--force` and cleanups) to resolve dependency tree issues.
+    *   Adjusting `astro.config.mjs`'s `vite.build.rollupOptions.external` to correctly handle `langchain` modules during server-side bundling.
+*   **OpenAI API Key Not Found (Typo):** Corrected a typo in `src/pages/api/chat.js` where `openAIAIApiKey` was used instead of `openAIApiKey`, preventing the OpenAI API key from being read correctly from environment variables.

 ## Current Plan: AI Voice Agent

-I will add a new page to the website that features an AI voice agent.
-This agent will be able to answer user questions about the history of AI based on the content of the existing blog posts.

-### Steps:

-1.  **Create a new page:** I will create a new page at `/agent` for the AI voice agent.
-2.  **Design the UI:** The UI will include a chat interface for users to interact with the agent.
-3.  **Implement the AI agent:** The agent will use the content of the blog posts to answer questions.
-4.  **Add voice functionality:** The agent will be able to speak its responses using the browser's text-to-speech capabilities.
-5.  **Update navigation:** I will add a link to the new agent page in the website's header.
+All planned features for the AI voice agent have been implemented and tested locally.
+The agent should now be fully functional.
+No further steps are planned at this time.